toddledev/documentation/docs/04-get-started/02-create-a-project/index.md

 - **Private**: Your project is only visible within your organization, with customizable access and roles for different users.

 ::: info
-It's currently not possible to make packages private.
+Private apps require a paid plan and it is currently not possible to make packages private.
 :::